taoensso/timbre/README.md

 A simple **sampling profiler** is also available: `taoensso.timbre.profiling/sampling-profile`.

-## Timbre Supports the ClojureWerkz Project Goals
+## Timbre supports the ClojureWerkz Project Goals

 ClojureWerkz is a growing collection of open-source, batteries-included [Clojure libraries](http://clojurewerkz.org/) that emphasise modern targets, great documentation, and thorough testing.